-Section 5.
-Affirmative Marketing Requirements
+§60-5.
+Affirmative Marketing Requirements.

-(a) The Borough of Englewood Cliffs (or Court) shall adopt an Affirmative Marketing Plan, subject to approval of the Court, compliant with N.J.A.C.
+- (a) The Borough of Mendham shall adopt by resolution an Affirmative Marketing Plan, subject to approval of the Court, compliant with N.J.A.C.
 5:80-26.15, as may be amended and supplemented.
-The Affirmative Marketing Plan shall include the following community and regional organizations, which must be notified when affordable units are available: Fair Share Housing Center, the New Jersey State Conference of the NAACP, the Latino

-- Action Network, East Orange NAACP, Newark NAACP, Bergen County NAACP, and Elizabeth NAACP. - (b) In accordance with the requirements of N.J.S.A.
-52:27D-321.3 et seq., L.2020, c.5, all available affordable units must be listed on the New Jersey Housing Resource Center website, nihrc.gov. - (c) The Affirmative Marketing Plan is a regional marketing strategy designed to attract buyers and/or renters of all majority and minority groups, regardless of race, creed, color, national origin, ancestry, marital or familial status, gender, affectional or sexual orientation, disability, age or number of children to housing units which are being marketed by a developer, sponsor or owner of affordable housing.
+The initial Affirmative Marketing Plan shall include the following community and regional organizations: Fair Share Housing Center, the New Jersey State Conference of the NAACP, the Latino Action Network, Morris County NAACP, Newark NAACP, East Orange NAACP, Housing Partnership for Morris County, Community Access Unlimited, Inc., Northwest New Jersey Community Action Program, Inc. (NORWESCAP), Homeless Solutions of Morristown, and the Supportive Housing Association. - (b) The Affirmative Marketing Plan is a regional marketing strategy designed to attract buyers and/or renters of all majority and minority groups, regardless of race, creed, color, national origin, ancestry, marital or familial status, gender, affectional or sexual orientation, disability, age or number of children to housing units which are being marketed by a developer, sponsor or owner of affordable housing.
 The Affirmative Marketing Plan is also intended to target those potentially eligible persons who are least likely to apply for affordable units in that region.
-It is a continuing program that directs all marketing activities toward Housing Region 1 and is required to be followed throughout the period of deed restriction. - (d) The Affirmative Marketing Plan shall provide a regional preference for all households that live and/or work in Housing Region 1, comprised of Bergen, Hudson, Passaic and Sussex Counties. - (e) The municipality has the ultimate responsibility for adopting the Affirmative Marketing Plan and for the proper administration of the Affirmative Marketing Program, including initial sales and rentals and resales and re-rentals.
-The Administrative Agent designated by the Borough of Englewood Cliffs shall implement the Affirmative Marketing Plan to assure the affirmative marketing of all affordable units. - (f) In implementing the Affirmative Marketing Plan, the Administrative Agent shall provide a list of counseling services to low- and moderate-income applicants on subjects such as budgeting, credit issues, mortgage qualification, rental lease requirements, and landlord/tenant law. - (g) The Affirmative Marketing Plan shall describe the media to be used in advertising and publicizing the availability of housing.
-In implementing the Affirmative Marketing Plan, the Administrative Agent shall consider the use of language translations where appropriate. - (h) The affirmative marketing process for available affordable units shall begin at least four (4) months prior to the expected date of occupancy. - (i) Applications for affordable housing shall be available in several locations, including, at a minimum, the Bergen County Administration Building, Hudson County Administration Building, Essex County Administration Building, Sussex County Administration Building, Bergen County Library Headquarters, Hudson County Library Headquarters, Essex County Library Headquarters, Sussex County Library Headquarters; and the developer's rental office.
-Applications shall be mailed to prospective applicants upon request - (j) In addition to other affirmative marketing strategies, the Administrative Agent shall provide specific notice of the availability of affordable housing units in Englewood Cliffs to the following entities: Fair Share Housing Center, the New Jersey State Conference of the
+It is a continuing program that directs all marketing activities toward Housing Region 4 and covers the period of deed restriction. - (c) The Affirmative Marketing Plan shall provide a regional preference for all households that live and/or work in Housing Region 4. - (d) The municipality has the ultimate responsibility for adopting the Affirmative Marketing Plan and for the proper administration of the Affirmative Marketing Program, including initial sales and rentals and resales and re-rentals. - (e) The Administrative Agent designated by the Borough of Mendham shall assure the affirmative marketing of all affordable units consistent with the Affirmative Marketing Plan for the municipality. - (f) In implementing the Affirmative Marketing Plan, the Administrative Agent shall provide a list of counseling services to low- and moderate-income applicants on subjects such as budgeting, credit issues, mortgage qualification, rental lease requirements, and landlord/tenant law. - (g) The Affirmative Marketing Plan shall describe the media to be used in advertising and publicizing the availability of housing.
+In implementing the Affirmative Marketing Plan, the Administrative Agent shall consider the use of language translations where appropriate. - (h) The affirmative marketing process for available affordable units shall begin at least four months prior to the expected date of occupancy. - (i) Applications for affordable housing shall be available in several locations, including, at a minimum, the County Administration Building and/or the County Library for each county within the housing region; the municipal administration building and the municipal library in the municipality in which the units are located; and the developer's rental office.
+Applications shall be mailed to prospective applicants upon request.